-Preston City Council is proud to be a nationally accredited Living Wage Employer and has an ambition for the city to become a Living Wage City, for all our employers to pay at least the real living wage to their employees.
+Preston City Council is proud to be a nationally accredited Living Wage Employer and we're working hard to make Preston a Living Wage city.

-The Preston Real Wage initiative has been designed to recognise businesses and organisations who are committed to paying their staff a fair and reasonable wage.
+The Preston Real Wage initiative has been designed to recognise businesses and organisations in the city who are committed to paying their staff a fair and reasonable wage.

 We recognise the value of paying a fair wage to our employees and the local economy.
 We have an ambition to paying a fair and reasonable wage to our employees.